Charles94jp/NameSilo-DDNS/readme.md

 ## Build or Pull Image

-<b>Docker Hub</b>
+<b>Pull from Docker Hub</b>

-> Stay tuned
+> docker pull charles94jp/ddns

-This image is 57M in size, thanks to the fact that it is built on the smallest Linux alpine.
+This image is built based on the smallest Linux alpine image, Docker Hub shows 21.37M, `docker images` shows the image size is 57M.

-The image in Docker Hub will only be updated with the release, not necessarily the latest, and you can also choose to build the image manually.
+The images in Docker Hub are not necessarily the latest, you can also choose to build the images manually

 <b>Build docker image manually</b>